 Denver is definitely an outdoor city.
-They have skiing, kayaking, rafting, biking and hiking trails, mountain climbing, and so much more.
+They have skiing, kayaking, hiking trails, mountain climbing, and so much more.
 Denver is beautiful, the whole state of Colorado is gorgeous.
 I loved seeing the mountains in the distance as well as the Denver skyline.
 Of course, there is more to Denver than the scenery and outdoor activities.
 They have many museums, breweries, and professional sports teams.
 I had the opportunity to see Denver while visiting my friend Heather.
 She let me stay with her for a couple of days and not only showed me around Denver but outside of the city too.
 It was an amazing experience.

 I got there around 2:00 PM.
 The first thing we did, was eat a late lunch at City O’ City.
 It’s a vegetarian, vegan, gluten free restaurant and it damn delicious.
 We ordered the seitan buffalo wings and BBQ wings for an appetizers.
-For an entree we shared a BBQ bowl with seitan, vegan mac&cheese, kale, and coleslaw.
+For an entree we shared a BBQ bowl with seitan, vegan Mac & Cheese, kale, and coleslaw.
 Along with bloody Mary’s.
 After lunch we walked to the People’s Fair located in the Civic Center Park.
-The fair had free entrance and had booths sealing jeweler and clothing.
+The fair had free entrance and had booths selling jeweler and clothing.
 We didn’t stay long but I had a nice time seeing the booths and the park.
 The park has a good view of the capital and fountain in the middle.

 After the fair we went back to Heather’s place and got ready to enjoy Denver night life.
 First place we went to was a brewery called the Great Divide.
 We both ordered a Strawberry Rhubarb sat outside and enjoyed the nice summer weather.
 The weather was nice in cool at night.
 The beer was delicious and I liked their yeti theme.
 The brewery closed early and we headed to Finn’s Manor Bar.
 The bar had a diverse array of food trucks, cocktails, and craft beer.
 The bar gave me an Austin feel with the open patio and food trucks.
 They had many areas we could order drinks.
 We ordered cocktails and a frozen rose’.
 We bar hopped for bit but another bar the stood out was Matchbox bar.
 The bar also had a huge patio with wall murals and bar games.
 After all the bar hopping we got late night pizza and walked home.